peterussell/peterussell.github.io_old/_posts/2020-05-14-react-with-sass.md

         |- NavBar.scss
 ```

-SCSS can be added to `NavBar.js`...
+You can add component styling to `NavBar.scss` like this:

 ```
 .navBar {